IWork: History

 On January 27, 2010, Apple announced iWork for iPad, to be available as three separate $9.99 applications from the App Store.
 This version has also received regular updates including a version for pocket iPhone and iPod Touch devices, and an update to take advantage of Retina Display devices and the larger screens of recent iPhones.

 On October 22, 2013, Apple announced an overhaul of the iWork software for both the Mac and iOS.
 Both suites were made available via the respective App Stores.
 The update is free for current iWork owners and was also made available free of charge for anyone purchasing an OS X or iOS device after October 1, 2013.
 Any user activating the newly free iWork apps on a qualifying device can download the same apps on another iOS or OS X device logged into the same App Store account.

 The new OS X versions have been criticized for losing features such as multiple selection, linked text boxes, bookmarks, 2-up page views, mail merge, searchable comments, ability to read/export RTF files, default zoom and page count, integration with AppleScript.
 Apple has provided a road-map for feature re-introduction, stating that it hopes to reintroduce some missing features within the next six months.
 As of April 1, 2014 a few features—e.g., the ability to set the default zoom—had been reintroduced, though scores had not.
-In October 2014, writer John Gruber commented on the numerous font handling problems that "it's like we're back in 1990 again."

 Due to using a completely new file format that can work across macOS, Windows, and in most web browsers by using the online iCloud web apps, versions of iWork beginning with iWork 13 and later do not open or allow editing of documents created in versions prior to iWork '09, with users who attempt to open older iWork files being given a pop-up in the new iWork 13 app versions telling them to use the previous iWork '09 (which users may or may not have on their machine) in order to open and edit such files.
 Accordingly, the current version for OS X (which was initially only compatible with OS X Mavericks 10.9 onwards) moves any previously installed iWork '09 apps to an iWork '09 folder on the users machine (in /Applications/iWork '09/), as a work-around to allow users continued use of the earlier suite in order to open and edit older iWork documents locally on their machine.
 In October 2015, Apple released an update to mitigate this issue, allowing users to open documents saved in iWork '06 and iWork '08 formats in the latest version of Pages.